There has been no significant warming in the United States since at least 2005.

 Figure 2.
 USHN Monthly Measured vs. Adjusted Temperatures

-Another factor that has distorted temperature data is the poor placement of temperature stations that are not part of the Climate Reference Network.
-Many stations’ data have been affected by urbanization, resulting in temperature inaccuracies.3, 4, 5
+The poor placement of temperature stations that are not part of the Climate Reference Network is another factor biasing temperature data upward.
+Many stations are affected by urbanization, resulting in temperature inaccuracies.3, 4, 5

 The raw, unadjusted data, shown in Figure 2, clearly illustrates recent temperatures are likely the same or nearly the same as they were in the 1930s, and perhaps even lower.6